Conditional Statements

 x is greater than 10

-Additionally, we are not limited to only one line of code in the code block.
-We can have as many lines of code as we want, as long as they are all indented at the same level.
+Additionally, we are not limited to only one line of code in a single code block.
+We can have as many lines of code as we want in a block, as long as they are all indented at the same level.

 Welcome to the Python training!